Anthony Grant (footballer, born 1987)

-Grant began his career at Chelsea, progressing through the youth ranks before making his first-team debut in 2005.
-Grant was loaned out four times during his time at Chelsea; briefly playing for Oldham Athletic in 2006, before spending the 2006–07 season at Wycombe Wanderers.
+Grant began his career at Chelsea, progressing through the youth team ranks before making his first-team debut in 2005.
+Grant was loaned out four times during his time at Chelsea, briefly playing for Oldham Athletic in 2006, before spending the 2006–07 season at Wycombe Wanderers.
 He then joined Luton Town on loan in November 2007, spending a month with the club.
-Grant later joined Southend United in January 2008, on loan until the end of the 2007–08 campaign.
-He signed for Southend on a permanent basis ahead of the 2008–09 season, and spent four seasons with the club.
+Grant later joined Southend United in January 2008 on loan until the end of the 2007–08 campaign.
+He signed for Southend permanently before the 2008–09 season and spent four seasons with the club.
 In June 2012, Grant signed for Stevenage on a free transfer.
 After one season at Stevenage, Grant joined Crewe Alexandra.
-He remained with Crewe for two years, and moved on to Port Vale in June 2015.
-He was voted Port Vale's Player of the Year in 2015–16, before being sold on to Peterborough United in January 2017.
-He was bought by Shrewsbury Town in August 2018 and signed with Swindon Town in January 2020 following a spell on loan.
-Swindon went on to win the League Two title at the end of the 2019–20 season and Grant was named as the club's Player of the Season, though the club were relegated the following season.
-He joined Scunthorpe United on a free transfer in January 2022.
+He remained with Crewe for two years and moved on to Port Vale in June 2015.
+He was voted Port Vale's Player of the Year in 2015–16 before being sold to Peterborough United in January 2017.
+He was bought by Shrewsbury Town in August 2018 and signed with Swindon Town in January 2020 following a loan spell.
+Swindon went on to win the League Two title at the end of the 2019–20 season, and Grant was named the club's Player of the Season, though the club were relegated the following season.
+He joined Scunthorpe United on a free transfer in January 2022 and then signed with Crawley Town in March 2023.
+He moved into non-League football with Welling United in November 2023 and then Ramsgate in July 2025.
+He subsequently joined AFC Whyteleafe.

 Club career

 Chelsea

-Born in Lambeth, Greater London, Grant began his career at Chelsea as a trainee, progressing through the youth ranks and later becoming a regular for the reserve side.
+Born in Lambeth, Greater London, Grant began his career at Chelsea as a trainee, progressing through the youth team ranks and later becoming a regular for the reserve side.
 In May 2005, Grant made his professional debut for the club, coming on as a 90th-minute substitute for Joe Cole in Chelsea's 3–1 win over Manchester United at Old Trafford.
-Due to Grant's impressive performances for the reserve side, he was named in the first-team squad for the 2005–06 season, for which he had been allocated the squad number 42.
+Due to Grant's impressive performances for the reserve team, he was named in the first-team squad for the 2005–06 season, for which he had been allocated the squad number 42.
 However, he made no first-team appearances for Chelsea during the campaign.
 In January 2006, Grant was loaned to League One club Oldham Athletic, signing for the club on a one-month loan deal.
 He made his debut for Oldham a day after signing, playing the whole match in a 3–0 away defeat against Nottingham Forest.
 He went on to make just one further appearance during his brief loan spell, playing the first 67 minutes in a 2–0 victory against Gillingham at Boundary Park.
-He returned to his parent club in early February 2006, and featured regularly for Chelsea's reserves for the remainder of the season.
+He returned to his parent club in early February 2006 and featured regularly for Chelsea's reserves for the remainder of the season.